Peter Burnes, President

 Brian first tasted the cold, clear waters of the Yuba while attending college at UC Santa Cruz, where he majored in politics and minored in the Grateful Dead.
 He pursued an even higher education as a ski bum at Squaw Valley, and settled for a time on the Monterey Peninsula as a landscape architect, before moving to Nevada County with his wife Ellen to raise their two girls, Emily and Elsie.
 Besides SYRCL, Brian has worked with the Rural Quality Coalition and the Bear Yuba Land Trust, among others, for the protection of our region’s natural and historic resources.
 His firm, Bisnett Design Associates, specializes in land-use planning and conservation-oriented development.
 Brian lives on acreage in south Nevada County, in the Bear River watershed, where he enjoys skiing, hiking, and live music.

-Kurt grew up on a farm near St Louis, MO, and moved to his then home on San Juan Ridge (an incomplete garage with a partially broken roof) in 1976 and went to work teaching school in Camptonville and later for the Twin Ridges District and for Sutter County Office of Education.
-In between he installed solar panels, well pumps, and worked on construction projects.
-He retired from teaching nine years ago, and with his wife Nancy, spent seven years exploring coastal Mexico, US, British Columbian, and Alaskan waters on their sailboat, Raven.
+Kurt grew up on a farm near St Louis, MO, earning a BA from Kenyon College in Ohio, and an MAT from Webster University in St. Louis.
+He moved to his then home on San Juan Ridge (an incomplete garage with a partially broken roof) in 1976 and went to work teaching school in Camptonville and later for the Twin Ridges District and for Sutter County Office of Education.
+All along he installed solar panels, well pumps, and worked on construction projects.
+He retired from teaching eleven years ago, and with his wife Nancy, spent ten years exploring coastal Mexico, US, British Columbian, and Alaskan waters on their sailboat, Raven.
 Kurt has been a lifelong community activist in environmental causes, and served four years on the Nevada County Planning Commission.
-Kurt’s adult daughter, Emily, lives in Portland, OR, and Kurt and Nancy live off the grid at 4,000’ on the San Juan Ridge with a black lab and a black cat.
+Kurt’s adult daughter, Emily, lives in Portland, OR, and Kurt and Nancy live off the grid at 4,000’ on the San Juan Ridge.